Association of Mutual Funds in India (AMFI)

 Significance of AMFI for mutual fund distributors

-• Professional development: AMFI offers training and resources to help distributors build expertise and stay current with industry developments.
+• Continuous learning: AMFI offers training and resources to help distributors keep up with industry changes and sharpen their expertise.

 What are the notable milestones and achievements of AMFI?